-Balcerowicz (2013) defined slowdowns as periods when the GDP per capita in a given country grew 1 percentage point slower than in the US for five years consecutively or longer.
+Balcerowicz (2013) defined slowdowns as periods when the GDP per capita in a given country grew one percentage point slower than in the US for five years consecutively or longer.

 On the other hand, Balcerowicz (2013) describes accelerations as the periods when GDP per capita in a given country grew 0.5 percentage points faster than in the US for five years consecutively or longer.

-It is evident from Mason's (1988) study that there is a correlation between savings, economic growth, and demographic changes.
-It is common amongst the majority of industrialized countries that there is a main concern toward population dynamics and economic growth, which focuses more on the effect that a declining new population and an increasingly aging population haves.
+It is evident from Mason’s (1988) study that there is a correlation between savings, economic growth, and demographic changes.
+It is common amongst the majority of industrialized countries that there is a primary concern toward population dynamics and economic development, which focuses more on the effect that a declining new population and an increasingly ageing population haves.

-According to Mason (1988), a quickly growing population needs increased investment to conserve the labour to capital ratio, and labour productivity.
+According to Mason (1988), a quickly growing population needs increased investment to conserve the labour to capital ratio and productivity.

-Aside from the basic relationship between population growth, savings, and economic growth, the accretion of human capital and institutional and restructuring issues also play a vital role.
+Aside from the fundamental relationship between population growth, savings, and economic growth, the accretion of human capital and institutional and restructuring issues also play a vital role.

 This particular value is calculated from a one percent increase in savings from an increase in investment by 0.63 percentage points.

-On the contrary, Solow’s (1956) neoclassical growth model asserts that savings have no influence on the long-term growth of total and per capita output due to the capital being dependent on an increase of the capital and labour ratio and requiring an increase in the share of output to replace and maintain the capital that in already of existence.
+On the contrary, Solow’s (1956) neoclassical growth model asserts that savings do not influence the long-term growth of total and per capita output due to the capital being dependent on an increase of the capital and labour ratio and requiring an increase in the share of output to replace and maintain the capital that in already of existence.

-Hence, Solow (1956) suggests that depreciation of capital can ultimately lead to an excess of net investments.
+Hence, Solow (1956) suggests that capital depreciation can ultimately lead to an excess of net investments.
 However, a continual increase in the labour force may augment the process as more workers will be equipped with capital.